Warlock (1989 film)

 Warlock is a 1989 American supernatural horror film directed by Steve Miner and written by David Twohy.
-Julian Sands stars as the title character, a son of Satan who travels from the late 1600s to modern times with the mission of destroying the world.
-Lori Singer and Richard E. Grant co-star as a 20th century woman and a 17th century witch-hunter attempting to stop him.
+Julian Sands stars as the title character, a son of Satan who travels from the late 17th century to the modern era with the mission of destroying the world.
+Lori Singer and Richard E. Grant co-star as a 20th-century woman and a 17th-century witch-hunter attempting to stop him.

 The film was shown internationally in 1989, but did not receive an American release until January 11, 1991.
 It received mixed reviews and grossed $9 million on a $15 million budget.
-Two sequels followed, with Sands reprising his role in the second, although both serve as standalone films with no connection to the original.
+Two sequels followed, with Sands reprising his role in the first sequel Warlock: The Armageddon (1993), although both sequels serve as standalone films with no connection to the original.

 Plot

 The Warlock is taken captive in Boston, Massachusetts in 1691 by the witch-hunter Giles Redferne.
 The Warlock is sentenced to death for his activities, including the death of Redferne's wife, but Satan propels the Warlock forward in time to late 20th century Los Angeles, California.
 Redferne follows through the portal.

 When the Warlock crash lands at the house of a waitress named Kassandra and her roommate, Chas, he is taken in by them.
 While Kassandra is out, the Warlock murders Chas.
 The Warlock confronts a fake psychic, tricking her into allowing herself to be possessed by Satan who tells him to reassemble The Grand Grimoire, a book separated into three pieces which can unmake Creation.
-Ripping out the psychic's eyes and using them as a compass, the Warlock finds the first piece of the Grand Grimoire hidden inside an antique table at Kassandra's flat.
+Ripping out the psychic's eyes and using them as a compass, the Warlock finds the first piece of the Grand Grimoire hidden inside an antique table at Kassandra's home.

 While there, he places an ageing curse upon her and takes her bracelet.
 Redferne arrives with a "witch compass" to track the Warlock.
 After Redferne explains some basic rules of Witches and Warlocks, such as their weakness to purified salt, Kassandra follows him in order to regain her bracelet, which will allow her to become young again.
-The Warlock acquires the power of flight by murdering an unbaptised child.
+The Warlock acquires the power of flight by murdering an unbaptised boy.

 Redferne and Kassandra pursue the Warlock to the rural home of a Mennonite family where the Warlock has located the second piece of the Grimoire.
 After a battle with Redferne, the Warlock attempts to fly away but is struck down by a weathervane made of cold iron.
 Redferne, Kassandra and the Mennonite couple attempt to bind him with a pair of manacles that will stop him from using his power, but the Warlock hexes the Mennonite farmer with the Evil Eye before escaping on foot.